gtk7032/jobtime/README.md

 ![](output/joblog.svg)

 ## Features
 - job execution times can be viewed at a glance
-- colored by job status (success, failure, on time, over time)
+- colored by job status (success, failure, in time, overtime)

 ## Requirements
 - Docker Engine